PhilipCastiglione/philipcastiglione.github.io/README.md

 Content:

-1. Rework skills
+1. In the long term, sections should be: bio, research, cv, blog
-1. Rework learning
+1. Delete skills, learning
-1. Refocus again
+1. Refocus and update copy
 1. Add pics to articles

 Styling: